-The College Nurse attends Senior Rugby fixtures and other extended curriculum sports on request, and Sports Days across both schools.
-They are also present at Open Days and New Parent Evenings and other major parent evenings.
+The College Senior PE team is trained with specific sports pitch-side first aid and they attend the Senior Rugby fixtures and other extended curriculum sports as appropriate.
+During weekdays, if necessary, they would call the College Nurse for support.
+The College Nurses attend Sports Days across both schools and are also present at Open Days and New Parent Evenings and other major events .
 Weekend fixture cover is provided by an external agency.

-Staff are welcome to seek advice from the College Nurses if unwell or needing over the counter medicines, eg paracetamol.
-Staff members are responsible for determining if any medications they are taking, eg strong painkillers, will impact on their ability to work safely.
+Staff are welcome to seek advice from the College Nurses if unwell or needing over the counter medicines, e.g. paracetamol.
+Staff members are responsible for determining if any medications they are taking, e.g. strong painkillers, will impact on their ability to work safely.